• Skip to primary navigation

 red lentil tomato sauce on top of spaghetti pasta with fresh basil on a white plate with a fork

-More Tomato Recipes You’ll Love
+More Lentil Recipes You’ll Love

 WANT MORE?
-Subscribe to my NEWSLETTER and follow along on PINTEREST, FACEBOOK, and TWITTER for the latest updates!
+Subscribe to my NEWSLETTER and follow along on Pinterest, Facebook, and Tik Tok for the latest updates.

 lentil tomato sauce in a pot with wooden ladle

-4.67 from 3 votes
+4.80 from 5 votes

 Print Pin Rate